 Freddie Johnson

-Freddie Johnson’s family has worked at the Buffalo Trace Distillery for three generations and works as its Chief Tour Guide and V.I.P.
-Visitor Supervisor.
-Born in Paris, Kentucky, he spent some of his early childhood with his maternal grandfather who was a coal miner and moonshiner.
+Freddie Johnson’s family has worked at the Buffalo Trace Distillery for three generations.
+Freddie is the distillery’s Chief Tour Guide and VIP Visitor Supervisor.
+Born in Paris, Kentucky, Freddie spent much of his early childhood with his maternal grandfather, who was a coal miner and moonshiner.
 Freddie cherishes memories of both his father and grandfather working at the plant for five decades.

-Freddie and the Johnson family moved to Frankfort, Kentucky when he was five years-old.
-His father Jimmy Johnson Jr., and his grandfather Jimmy Johnson Sr., worked most of their careers at Buffalo Trace Distillery or what was then known as the George T. Stagg Distillery.
-Johnson, Sr. worked with and for Colonel Albert Bacon Blanton while his father, Junior worked with and under the supervision of both Orville Schupp and Elmer T. Lee.
-Freddie enjoyed spending time with Johnson, Sr. outside hunting, fishing, hunting and camping.
+Freddie’s family moved to Frankfort, Kentucky, when he was five years old.
+His father, Jimmy Johnson Jr., and his grandfather, Jimmy Johnson Sr., worked most of their careers at Buffalo Trace Distillery or what was then known as the George T. Stagg Distillery.
+Johnson, Sr., worked closely with the legendary Colonel Albert Bacon Blanton while his father, Junior, worked under the supervision of both Orville Schupp and Elmer T. Lee.
+Freddie enjoyed spending time with both his dad and granddad outside, hunting, fishing, and camping.

-Freddie worked for A.T. & T. as a network/operations engineer and was even given a top secret clearance because of a government contract he was working on.
-He became very successful in the network business that took him to both Atlanta and New York City.
+Freddie worked for AT&T as a network/operations engineer and, at one point, had a top secret clearance because of a government contract he was working on.
+He became very successful in the network business, a job that took him, for a time, to both Atlanta and New York City for work.

-But Freddie set all that aside to when he found out that his father and older brother were sick.
-He did this to fulfill a promise made to his father, Jimmy, Jr. more than 20 years prior.
-He gave his word to his father that he would someday come back and work by his side at the distillery during his lifetime.
-That way they would have had three generations of the Johnson family that worked at Frankfort Distillery.
+Family obligations, however, caused Freddie to set his job aside when he found out that both his father and older brother were sick.
+After all, Freddie had made a promise to his father, Junior, more than 20 years prior.
+He had given his word that he would someday come back and work by his father’s side at the distillery during his lifetime, and in that way, the Johnsons would have had three generations who worked at Frankfort Distillery.

-Freddie took an early retirement from A.T. & T. and moved back to take care of his ailing father and brother.
-Jimmy, Jr. got him a job as a tour guide at the distillery in 2002.
-But remember Freddie had been at the distillery his entire childhood way back to when he was five years old.
-Freddie spins tales of his childhood memories with his father, grandfather, brother and rest of his family in Frankfort.
-He specifically recalls his fond time with his dad at the distillery and rich history that it possesses as he entertains thousands of visitors each year in many different various tours at the Trace.
+In 2001, Freddie took an early retirement from AT&T and moved back to Frankfort, where Junior got him a job as a tour guide at the distillery.
+In some of his tours, Freddie wistfully tells tales of his childhood memories with his father, grandfather, brother, and much of the rest of his family in Frankfort.
+He specifically and very fondly recalls the times with his dad at the distillery and the rich history that those memories bring about as he entertains thousands of visitors each year in his many guided tours at the Trace.

 In September 2018, Freddie Johnson received the industry’s highest award when he was elected into the Kentucky Bourbon Hall of Fame.
 Freddie becomes only the 8th member of the Buffalo Trace family to join the Hall behind such illustrious names as George T. Stagg, Colonel Albert Blanton, Elmer T. Lee, Orville Schupp and Julian “Pappy” Van Winkle.
-One of the distillery’s most popular and highly sought after tour guides, Freddie also received the 2015 ROSE (Recognition of Service Excellence) Award and the 2017 Lexington Hospitality Award.
+Freddie also received the 2015 ROSE (Recognition of Service Excellence) Award and the 2017 Lexington Hospitality Award.

 Freddie Johnson shares three of the brands carrying the "Flagship” label of Buffalo Trace at the end of every tour; pictured above from left to right: 1.)
 Buffalo Trace Bourbon, 2.)
 Buffalo Trace White Dog (4 Mash Bill variations), 3.)
 Buffalo Trace Bourbon Creme and 4.)
 Buffalo Trace Experimental Collection.